ninjadynamics/ninjapad/README.md

 Don't forget to try it on your phone as well! ;)

 ## Quickstart
-Add the folder **ninjapad/** to your project root
+Add the folder '**ninjapad/**' to your project root
-Configure NinjaPad by editing the file **ninjapad/config/settings.js**
+Configure NinjaPad by editing the file '**ninjapad/config/settings.js**'
-Use the file **index.html** example file for reference on how to integrate NinjaPad with your existing project
+Use the '**index.html**' example file for reference on how to integrate NinjaPad with your existing project

 ## Dependencies
 - jQuery
 - Emulator

 ## Interfaces
-The file **ninjapad/interface.js** allows you to create new interfaces for different emulators.
+The file '**ninjapad/interface.js**' allows you to create new interfaces for different emulators.
 Use the existing **jsnes** interface as a template to create your own.

 ## License
 **Creative Commons Attribution 4.0 International Public License**

-### TL;DR
+## TL;DR
 - You can do whatever you want with this project, fork it, modify it, expand it, just give me credit for it.
 - Be nice, don't do anything nasty like selling NinjaPad as if you created it. :p